2 (Training) Regiment Army Air Corps: History

 The regiment provided support for the British Army of the Rhine (BAOR) from 1964 until 1976.
-The regiment was made up of three squadrons (652 Sqn AAC at Bünde, 659 Sqn AAC at Osnabrück and 662 Sqn AAC at Münster), who were attached as independent squadrons to cavalry regiments.
+The regiment was based at Hildesheim and made up of three squadrons (652 Squadron AAC at Bünde, 659 Squadron AAC at Osnabrück and 662 Squadron AAC at Münster).

-In 1976 the regiment was re-organized (with 659 Sqn AAC becoming part of 9 Regt AAC) and renamed 2 Regiment Army Air Corps.
-In 1983 the regiment was temporarily disbanded, with 652 Sqn AAC becoming part of 1 Regt AAC and 662 Sqn AAC becoming part of 3 Regt AAC.
+In 1976 the regiment was re-organized (with 659 Squadron AAC becoming part of 9 Regiment AAC) and renamed 2 Regiment Army Air Corps.
+From 1976, 652 and 662 Squadrons were at Münster.

+In 1983 the regiment was temporarily disbanded, with 652 Squadron AAC becoming part of 1 Regiment AAC and 662 Squadron AAC becoming part of 3 Regiment AAC.

 The regiment was re-formed in 1994 as 2 (Training) Regiment Army Air Corps, based at Middle Wallop and is responsible for training the Army Air Corps' groundcrews.

+Organisation

+The Regiment is based at Middle Wallop Flying Station and is made up of three squadrons: